juliuspr/on-hornplaying/content/conceptual/what-is-horn-playing/part-1-different-views-on-horn-playing/_index.md

 view: list-essays
 ---

+## A taxonomy of metaphors to highlight the various parts of horn playing

+Components of horn playing

+### Dimensions of the taxonomy

+- ontological
+- epistemological
+- phenomenological

 ## What is the relationship of the Metaphors and the thing that they illuminate?

 - mixins, rather than inheritance